 The following command displays the final total disk usage ie a summary of the directory /home/linuxopsys/Projects in a human-readable format.

 du -sh /home/linuxopsys/Projects

-You may also use du -sh /path/to/file command to display individual files size.
+You may also use du -sh /path/to/file to display individual files size.

+3.3.
 Display disk usage of all files and directories [-a option]

-Display Directory disk usage in Kilobytes (KB units)
+3.4.
+Display Directory disk usage in KB or MB units

-Type du -k option to display directory usage in Kilobytes:
+Use -k with du command to display directory usage in Kilobytes:

-Type du -m option to display directory usage in Kilobytes:
+Use -m option with du command to display directory usage in megabytes:

 In the previous outputs, you might have seen the total usage at the bottom of the list.
 It's the same but the -c flag displays the text "total" showing the grand total disk usage for the specified directory or file.

-To find the total size of specified files type
+To find the total size of the specified files type use

 du -ch /directory-path/*.jpg command.